 - Avoid alcohol, caffeine and nicotine before bed.
 Caffeine has a half-life of 4-6 hours so if you consume 200mg, then in ~5 hours you have ~100mg still impacting you.

-- Drink enough water during the day, but avoid beverages one hour before bedtime to avoid needing to pee during the night.
+- Drink enough water during the day, but avoid beverages within two hours of bedtime to avoid needing to pee during the night.

 - Exercise outside for at least 20 minutes per day.
 Daily sunlight helps nightly sleep.

 - If you can’t fall asleep within 20 minutes, get up and do something like reading until you are tired again.

 To measure the quality of your sleep and encourage you to follow a consistent healthy sleep routine, Keep Health recommends buying a sleep and fitness tracking device or app.
 Good options include the:

 - Fitbit Watch or Trackers (~$130 plus $10 / month for premium health tracking.)

 - Apple Watch using an evening charging plan (~$199 to $399)

 - Sleep Apps like SleepScore and SleepCycle (~$6/month or $50/year)